SDLC vs STLC: What is the Difference?

 • This SDLC paradigm simplifies the software engineering lifecycle by doing away with its inherent complications.

-• Budget is constrained and risk evaluation is important.
+• The budget is constrained and risk evaluation is important.

 • Long term projects